DoctorBud/raspberrypi-node/README.md

 ### Constraints and Goals

-I've spent a few weeks evaluating various techs to come up with a set of libraries and tools that will install and run effectively on the rPi without requiring excessive installation time or dependencies.
+I've spent some time evaluating various techs to come up with a set of libraries and tools that will install and run effectively on the rPi without requiring excessive installation time or dependencies.

  One constraint has been that the *distributed system* aspect is implemented in NodeJS, with the option of initiating and monitoring Python-based *tasks*.
 I've tried to choose a minimal set of technology to achieve this goal while still allowing the following capabilities: